What is one of the most underutilized and powerful tools for SEO?

 - Time selection ranges from “2004 – present,” all the way down to the “past 4 hours.”

 - Pro tip: Use multiple time selections to get an idea of the long-term trends vs. the short-term trends.
 More on that later.

 - Filtering by category is essential.
 At least if you’re running a search on “Celtic Thunder” and don’t want to read about Irish weather patterns.

-- Search Type (including web, news, and YouTube) is another vital category, but more on that in item #3.
+- Web Search Type (including web, image, news, Google Shopping, and YouTube) is another vital category, but more on that in item #3.

-With some 10 billion monthly searches in the U.S. alone, the key takeaway here is to start big, then filter to get the most relevant information.
+With an estimated 6.3 billion searches per day and approximately 2.3 trillion global searches per year, the key takeaway here is to start big, and then filter to get the most relevant information.